 HC sets aside ex-Delhi law minister Jitender Tomar's election in 2015 polls for false declaration

-The Delhi High Court Friday set aside the election of former law minister Jitender Singh Tomar for giving false declaration regarding his educational qualification in his nomination papers for the 2015 Assembly polls.
-The court passed the order on a plea by a BJP leader seeking to set aside Tomar's election.
+The Delhi High Court Friday held as "void" the election of former law minister Jitender Singh Tomar to the legislative assembly in 2015 polls for furnishing false information of his educational qualification in the nomination papers.
+The court said the false declaration by Aam Aadmi Party (AAP) leader Tomar of his educational qualification that he obtained a valid LL.B degree, and vocation has resulted in "inducement and thwarted free exercise of electoral right of the voter".

-"The petition is allowed," Justice Rajeev Sahai Endlaw said.
-It is pertinent to mention that Tomar is also contesting the upcoming Delhi Assembly election and is likely to file his nomination from Tri Nagar constituency on Saturday.
+Justice Rajiv Sahai Endlaw said as a citizen and elector, "I would want the election of the candidate who had lied qua his/ her educational qualification and vocation, to be set aside."
+Tomar is contesting the upcoming Delhi Assembly election to be held on February 8 and is likely to file his nomination from Tri Nagar constituency on Saturday.

-Tomar had contested on an Aam Aadmi Party ticket.
-BJP leader Nand Kishore Garg had alleged in his plea that Tomar's election had been "materially affected by deliberate concealment, misrepresentation, wrong declaration and wilful suppression of the educational qualification in the affidavit filed along with the nomination form".
+The court said as Tomar was not a graduate and not eligible for three years LL.B programmes, his law degree cannot exist and axiomatically his enrolment with the Bar Council of Delhi is null and void.
+The court passed the 40-page judgement on a plea by BJP leader Nand Kishore Garg alleging that Tomar's 2015 election had been "materially affected by deliberate concealment, misrepresentation, wrong declaration and wilful suppression of the educational qualification in the affidavit filed along with the nomination form".

-"The respondent No 1 (Tomar), at the time of filing the nomination, and thereafter, has continued to misrepresent himself to be a law graduate and advocate and has thus been successful in exercising undue influence over the voters, which amounts to corrupt practice within the meaning of the Representation of the Peoples Act," the plea said.
+Garg had contested against Tomar in the 2015 legislative assembly polls.
+The court held that Tomar had "published statements of fact which were false and which he did not believe to be true in relation to his educational qualifications and to unduly influence the voters/electors in his election and which act of the respondent no.1 (Tomar) amounts to a corrupt practice."

+"Resultantly, in my opinion, the result of the election of the respondent No.1 to the Legislative Assembly of NCT of Delhi from AC 16, Tri Nagar Constituency, in the General Elections to the Legislative Assembly of NCT of Delhi held in the year 2015 has been materially affected by improper acceptance of the nomination of the respondent No.1 and by a corrupt practice committed in the interest of the respondent No.1 by the respondent No.1 and the election of the respondent No.1 is thus void...
+"I accordingly declare so and allow the Election Petition." the judge said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)